-Previously referred to as 'vulnerable adults'1, the Care Act 2014 and related statutory guidance now set out the following:
+Previously referred to as 'vulnerable adults'1, the Care Act 2014 and related statutory guidance now set out the following categories:

-Adults in need (of care and support)
+Adult in need (of care and support) - Section 9-13 Care Act 2014

 Care and support is the mixture of practical, financial and emotional support for adults aged 18 or over who need extra help to manage their lives and be independent.
 This may include older people, people with a disability or long-term illness, people with mental health problems, and carers.